jjvanzon/JJs-Reference-Architecture/patterns.md

 A presenter is a combinator class, in that it combines multiple smaller aspects of the presentation logic, by delegating to other classes.
 It also combines it with calls to the business layer.

-A presenter action method should be organized into phases:
+A presenter action method might be organized into phases:

 - Security
 - ViewModel Validation